-Written by Ron Kingsley, Lake County Appeal Owner and Tax Attorney
+Written By Ron Kingsley, LCA Tax Attorney and Owner

-In looking for an answer to that question, it is important to understand where the numbers come from.
 The assessed value of your property is based on the average sales price of comparable properties in your area over the preceding three years.
 But the culprit is not just the value of your property; it is also the tax levy.
-Each year, taxing bodies like cities, schools, libraries, park districts, and police and fire districts submit a request for property tax funds.
-This request is filled through a levy, which is a percentage of the value of your property.
+Each year, taxing bodies like cities, schools, libraries, park, police and fire districts submit a request for property tax funds.
+Requests for 2021 skyrocketed because inflation has skyrocketed.
+The request is filled through a levy, which is a percentage of the assessed value of your property.
 To figure out the levy amount, the assessor looks at the total assessed value of all properties in an area.
 The assessor then figures out what the levy needs to be to raise needed funds.
 If the total assessed value of properties goes down, the levy rate is raised in order to secure the funds.
 Illinois now ranks No. 1 in the nation for dependence on property taxes to support local governments.
-So, when looking for the reason property taxes are so high, look at the spending of local government, schools, libraries, and other groups that are demanding the funds.
+So, when looking for the reason property taxes are so high, look at the spending of local government, schools, libraries and other groups that are demanding the funds.

-While Lake County Appeal cannot do anything to reduce the levy (a percentage of the value of your property), we might be able to appeal your property’s assessed value to ensure property tax justice®.
+While Lake County Appeal cannot do anything to reduce the levy (a percentage of the assessed value of your property), we might be able to appeal your property’s assessed value to ensure property tax justice®.
 Your property’s assessed value should be one-third of the property’s fair market value (with some, but few, exceptions).
-So, if you multiply the amount on the blue assessment notice that you will receive by three and come up with a figure higher than your property’s value, it is time to contact Lake County Appeal…and acting quickly is imperative.
+So, if you divide the assessed value on the blue assessment notice that you will receive by .3333 (resulting in the “Full Fair Cash Value”) and you come up with a figure higher than your property’s value, it is time to contact Lake County Appeal…and acting quickly is imperative.
 There is only a 30-day window after the date on the assessment notice to appeal.

 If you are ready for property tax justice®, sign up at https://rapidreview.lakecountyappeal.com/.